ReadonlykeysThe keys of the dictionary.

 The result is in canonical form.

-Note the same effect can be achieved with this.replace()
+Note the same effect can be achieved with this.replace(), but

 Note applicable to canonical and non-canonical expressions.